menuclose

 Is MetaTrader 4 a broker?

-No. MetaTrader 4 (MT4) is a third-party trading platform that connects to a broker for forex trading.
-MetaTrader 4 is the most popular third-party platform for trading forex.
+No. MetaTrader 4 (MT4) is a third-party trading platform, developed by MetaQuotes Software Corporation, that connects thousands of brokers for forex and CFD trading.
+MetaTrader 4 is among the most popular third-party platforms for retail forex trading.

-You'll need to open a live trading account with a supporting broker if you want to place real trades within the MT4 platform.
+You'll need to open a live trading account with a supporting broker if you want to place real trades within the MT4 platform, beyond demo trading with a virtual balance.
 If you select a broker's server name from the dropdown menu when logging in (this applies to the version of the software downloaded directly from the developer), you can open an account with the broker of your choice and access live rates within MT4.
+In addition, brokers have dedicated installation files for MetaTrader 4, that you can download and install on a compatible operating system.

 A forex broker simply needs a proper license from the developer in order to offer MT4 to you as a customer.
 However, some forex brokers that offer MT4 may lack proper regulation in the countries in which they operate, thus it is important to only choose trustworthy MT4 brokers.
 See how we evaluate brokers' trustworthiness.